Hallelujah!

 Jesus asked him the same question three times, and left Peter to figure out that this corresponded to his three denials.
 Jesus never connected those dots for him.

-Each time Peter answered, "Of course," Jesus said again, "Feed my sheep," which meant, "I have a role for you in my campaign team.
+Each time Peter answered, "Of course," Jesus said again, "Feed my sheep," which meant, "I have a role for you in my mercy campaign.
 Build up the team."

 No conditions.
 No theological explanations.
 Just, "Are you with me now or not?
 If so, let's go."

 This does not mean that Peter's sin was not serious, his guilt was not heavy, or that the cross was not essential.
-It means that Jesus's way of breaking the power of past sin was to be mercifully quiet about past failures, to (re)connect people to himself, and to build momentum for his campaign.
+It means that Jesus's way of breaking the power of past sin was to be mercifully quiet about past failures, to (re)connect people to himself, and to build momentum for his campaign of mercy.

 Peter, the worst failure among the disciples except for Judas, became the top leader of the campaign, the spokesperson on Pentecost Day when the Holy Spirit arrived.
-Peter understood what mercy was, and he knew what Jesus could do with a failure.
+Peter had experienced mercy, and he knew what Jesus could do with a failure.

 Peter did not spend the rest of his life apologizing for his cowardly failure on that awful night when Jesus was arrested.
 He "faced his failures" by realizing that Jesus did not want him to dwell on them.
 He wanted Peter to focus on more important things in the present and the future.